UCSBCarpentry/2022-10-11-ucsb-spreadsheets/_episodes/04-quality-assurance.md

 > You can also have different cells refer to the same table of acceptable inputs.
 {: .callout}

-> ## Tip
->
-> In the examples above we have applied data validation rules to
-> an existing spreadsheet to demonstrate how they work, however,
-> you may have noticed that data validation rules are not applied
-> retroactively to data that is already present in the cell.
-> This means, for example, that if we had already entered `150`
-> in the `no_membrs` column before applying our data validation
-> rule, that cell would not be flagged with a warning.
->
-> When using spreadsheets for data entry, it is a good idea to set up
-> data validation rules for each column when you set up your
-> spreadsheet, in other words, before you enter any data.
-{: .callout}

 ## Tracking Changes and Protecting Sheets and Cells from Changing